 Rob Miller Lake District paintings

-Relatively unfrequented, the Lake District valley of Longsleddale is a wonderful place to be.
-A valley walk takes you to the summit of Gatescarth Pass.
-The upper reaches of the valley are impressive.
-The walled lane climbs gently for most of its length although it does steepen as you climb past Raven Crag.
-Alongside, the waters of the infant River Sprint cascade through a rocky cleft as they head towards the sea.
-Suitably refreshed continue north to the summit of Gatescarth Pass, getting your first sight of Mardale and Haweswater Reservoir.
-The valley offers a great starting place to paint the mix of light conditions that exist between the valley meadows and the wild wandering air of the high fells. .
+Relatively secluded, the Longsleddale valley in the Lake District is a delightful place to explore.
+A walk through the valley guides you to the peak of Gatescarth Pass.
+The upper stretches of the valley are truly breathtaking.
+The cobbled lane ascends gently for most of its duration, although it does become steeper as you pass Raven Crag.
+Beside you, the young River Sprint rushes through a rocky gorge on its journey to the sea.
+Once suitably invigorated, continue north to reach the summit of Gatescarth Pass, where you’ll be greeted with your first glimpse of Mardale and Haweswater Reservoir.
+This valley serves as a fantastic starting point to capture the unique interplay of light that exists between the lush valley meadows and the untamed allure of the high fells...

 The wild-wandering air